Legislative Reform

 The Veterinary Professionals Act, 2024 is a positive next step in acknowledging the evolving role of Registered Veterinary Technicians in the veterinary profession.

-An expanded scope of practice will enable RVTs to use their education and training to benefit animals, veterinary teams, and the public.
+The legislation will enable RVTs to use their education and training to benefit animals, veterinary teams, and the public.
 The legislation will also ensure RVTs have a seat at the Council table where the profession is governed, increasing representation of RVTs’ interests and concerns.

 Under the new legislation, RVT regulation will shift from the OAVT to a new regulatory college, The College of Veterinary Professionals, regulating veterinarians and RVTs together.
 This change will allow the OAVT to focus exclusively on its mandate as the professional association for RVTs.